gvwilson/thirdbit/fiction/in-heck/index.md

 I'm just sayin' a lot of folks aren't as quick with change as you."

-Whatever Maddy might have said next was cut off by a familiar pair of voices.
+Whatever Maddy might have said next was cut off by a pair of voices shouting,
-"Regulators!
-The Regulators are here!"
+"Fight!
+Fight!"

 </section>